 Music therapy is adaptable to any child.
-Based on the child's medical, developmental and social needs, a board-certified music therapist can create a non-threatening, non-invasive treatment plan to help children better cope with being in the hospital.
-Because children who are in the hospital have a great deal of fear, anxiety and perceived loss of control, music therapy allows them to express themselves, make independent choices, and be successful while learning to cope with being in the hospital.
+Based on medical, developmental, and social needs, a board-certified music therapist can create a non-threatening, non-invasive treatment plan to help children better cope with being in the hospital.
+Because children who are in the hospital have a great deal of fear, anxiety, and perceived loss of control, music therapy allows them to express themselves, make independent choices, and be successful during a hospital stay.

 - Emotional support

 - Procedural support

 - Fine and gross motor development

 - Normalization of environment